Mitch Clark (rugby league): Bradford Bulls

 Clark joined the Bradford Bulls in 2016 but did not feature in the pre-season friendlies against Castleford Tigers and Leeds Rhinos.

 He played in Round 2 (Whitehaven) to Round 12 (London Broncos).
 Mitch played in Round 14 (Sheffield Eagles) to Round 18 (Batley Bulldogs).
 He featured in the Championship Shield in Game 3 (Oldham) to the Final (Sheffield Eagles).
 Clark played in the Challenge Cup in the 4th Round (Dewsbury Rams).
 He scored against Workington Town (2 tries), Leigh Centurions (1 try), Oldham (1 try) and Dewsbury Rams (1 try).

 Hull Kingston Rovers

 Mitch Clark signed a 1-year deal with the Hull Kingston Rovers for the 2017 season.

 Clark featured in Round 1 (Bradford Bulls) to Round 4 (Oldham).

 Castleford Tigers

 In October 2017 he signed for the Castleford Tigers on a two-year deal.

 Wigan Warriors

 Clark moved to the Wigan Warriors ahead of the 2020 Super League season.

 Newcastle Thunder (loan)

 On 10 Jun 2021 it was reported that he had signed for the Newcastle Thunder in the RFL Championship on loan.

 Newcastle Thunder

 On 7 Nov 2021 it was reported that he had signed for Newcastle Thunder in the RFL Championship.

 Baroudeurs de Pia XIII

 On 24 Oct 2022 it was reported that he had signed for Baroudeurs de Pia XIII in the Elite One Championship.

+Sheffield Eagles

+On 31 Oct 2023 it was reported that he will join Sheffield Eagles for the 2024 season on a 2-year deal.